claudiasalves/Acebook/README.md

 # Acebook

-In this project, myself and my team were tasked with working on an existing application, similar to Facebook.
+In this project, we were tasked with working on an existing application, similar to Facebook.
 A significant part of the challenge was familiarising ourselves with the inherited codebase, as we worked to **improve and extend** it.

 # 🤝 Our Team
 * **[Ellie Priestley](https://github.com/elliepriestley)**